coreinfrastructure/best-practices-badge/criteria.md

 - The project MUST have a unique version number for each release intended to be used by users. [version-unique]
 - The [Semantic Versioning (SemVer) format](http://semver.org) is RECOMMENDED for releases.
-- Commit ID's (or similar) MAY be used as as version numbers.
+- Commit IDs (or similar) MAY be used as as version numbers.
 They are unique, but note that these can cause problems for users as they may not be able to determine  whether or not they're up-to-date.
 - It is RECOMMENDED that git users apply tags to releases.

 *ChangeLog*&#8224;